Hildred Mary Butler

 Hildred Mary Butler (9 October 1906 – 8 April 1975) was an Australian microbiologist noted for her research and discoveries in identifying the bacteria causing 'childbed fever' (known as puerperal sepsis today).
 The Royal Women's Hospital Biographical Compendium describes her as "one of the great and gifted medical bacteriologists this country has produced".
 Her work both as a clinician and researcher gained distinction on an international level.
-Born in Melbourne, Victoria to Rose Josephine Hancock and Archie Butler, she attended Lauriston Girls' School and then the University of Melbourne, attaining a B.Sc in1928 and D.Sc in 1946.
-Butler initially worked as a bacteriologist at the Baker Institute and published eight papers in her time before transferring to the (now named) Royal Women's Hospital where she worked for 33 years.
+Born in Melbourne, Victoria to Rose Josephine Hancock and Archie Butler, she attended Lauriston Girls' School and then the University of Melbourne, attaining a BSc in 1928 and DSc in 1946.
+Butler initially worked as a bacteriologist at the Baker Institute and published eight papers in her time before transferring to the (now named) Royal Women's Hospital, where she worked for 33 years.
 Her discoveries in this role were included in 21 papers that were published nationally and internationally.
 Additionally, Butler held the positions in the Victorian Society of Pathology and Experimental Medicine and the Association of Hospital Scientists.
 Accounts suggest she was a forthright woman with a considered manner who was admired and respected by clinical and non-clinical colleagues at all levels of seniority.